Pupil Premium Overview

 - CPD for teachers and support staff to enhance teaching and learning in the classroom.

-- Use of data tracking and intervention to target areas of need.
+- Use of appropriate interventions to target areas of need.

 - Learning Support through Specialist Learning Support Assistants.